turingschool-examples/backend_mod_1_prework/day_7/high_level.md

                  1.2.1.6 establish |letter| variable to define alphabet index to its position at or between a..z 1.2.1.6.1

-I'm excited to grasp the syntax of this language and its variables in a way that turns them into codifiable language
+I'm excited to grasp the syntax of this language and its variables in a way that turns them into codifiable language because that seems a long way away right now.